Leaderless Consensus of a Hierarchical Cyber-Physical System: Introduction

 Advanced technologies in communication and computation techniques have been widely used in the information sensing, control and operation of many physical systems such as power networks, medical devices and manufacturing equipment\citep{Yu2016,Gatouillat2018,Monostori2016}.
 Such systems that connect the cyber world to the physical world are called cyber-physical systems (CPS), which are characterized by tightly coupling between computation, communications and physical processes \citep{Antsaklis2014}.

-Among the CPS, there is a type of system that integrates a finite number of subsystems, which each of them pursues an independent target.
-In addition, these subsystems collectively work together to achieve the desired global-goal.
+Among CPSs, there is a type of system that integrates a finite number of subsystems in a hierarchical structure.
+The subsystems collectively work together to achieve desired global goals.
 For instance, consider a power network with many transmission system operators (TSOs).
-A TSO manages the local generators to supply customers without depending much on the neighboring TSOs; meanwhile, the TSOs interconnect a broader region by sharing aggregate information for reliability and economic reasons \citep{Wen2017}.
+A TSO manages the local generators to supply customers without depending much on the neighbouring TSOs; meanwhile, the TSOs interconnect a broader region by sharing aggregate information for reliability and economic reasons \citep{Wen2017}.
 Another example is the hierarchical multi-agent system, where all agents are divided into several groups in the first layer \citep{Nguyen2015}.
-The agents perform local actions in the lower layer and exchange information to attain a cooperative purpose in the upper layer, such as tracking all agents to the reference system.
-The abovementioned examples can be sketched into a hierarchical nested fashion as shown in Fig.\ref{hierarchy}, which is widespread in biochemical systems and social networks \citep{Villegas2014, Clauset2008}.
-It is worthy to note that the hierarchical CPSs have not received enough attention due to their complex structure.
+The agents perform local actions in the lower layer and exchange information to attain a cooperative purpose in the upper layer.

-In a hierarchical structure, the nodes are divided into groups which they can be further subdivided into smaller groups.
+The above-mentioned examples can be sketched into a hierarchical pyramid structure as shown in Fig.\ref{hierarchy}, where the physical system is abstracted as the nodes at the bottom.
+These physical nodes are coupled into different groups and it is possible to further combine them into larger clusters through coupling them with upper cyber nodes.
+Finally, all physical nodes are indirectly coupled through the hierarchical structure.
 The nodes of higher layers have aggregate information about their subordinate groups.
-Distributed protocols are often used in these types of CPSs because of their high scalability and robustness \citep{zhao2017}.
-These protocols mostly rely on local messages and the shared neighboring information \citep{Jadbabaie2003,Bullo2017,Xiang2017,Nedic2018}.
+This is completely different from multiagent systems with peer-to-peer information exchange.
+How to model such hierarchical pyramid structures to achieve certain coordination is a challenging problem.